World Health Organization (WHO)

 Location and Facilities

-Located in Geneva, WHO operates with an extensive network of country offices and regional offices situated in different parts of the world, enabling localized support and global health management.
+The World Health Organization (WHO) is headquartered in Geneva, Switzerland.
+It operates through a comprehensive network of country and regional offices worldwide, which facilitates localized support and global health management.

 Financial Indicators